 CAE can advise on the design of user-centred information.
-Literature, brochure and document appraisals provide clients ensure that media is able to be communicated to a wide variety of potential recipients, including people who may have visual, hearing, and cognitive impairments and learning difficulties such as Dyslexia.
-A review may include:
+Literature, brochure and document appraisals allow clients to ensure that their communications are accessible to widest range of potential users, including people who may have visual, hearing and cognitive impairments and learning difficulties such as dyslexia.

 - Use of images

 - Visual and colour contrast

 - Cognitive mapping

 - Accessible formats (such as braille, audio and easy read) – when to consider, types and availability.